 The shareholders of the Company had via an Extraordinary General Meeting held on 21 August 2018 approved an ESOS of up to 10% of the total issued shares of the Company for the eligible Directors and employees of the Group.
-The ESOS is for a duration of five (5) years commencing from the date of implementation on 27 August 2018 to 26 August 2023, unless extended further.
+The ESOS was for a duration of five (5) years commencing from the date of implementation on 27 August 2018 to 26 August 2023, unless extended further.

-During the previous financial year ended 31 July 2021, the Company had on 8 June 2021 announced that additional 5,097,000 options were offered to the eligible Directors and employees of the Company and its non-dormant subsidiaries to subscribe for new ordinary shares in the Company under ESOS.
+The Company had on 8 June 2021 announced that additional 5,097,000 options were offered to the eligible Directors and employees of the Company and its non-dormant subsidiaries to subscribe for new ordinary shares in the Company under ESOS.